Sweet and maple-y with a touch of salt, these maple candied pecans will be ready to top your salad or dessert with less than five minutes work.

 Demerara sugar has big, pretty crystals that give the nuts a satisfying crunch.
 Dark brown muscovado sugar has a complex flavor and also works well, giving the nuts a definite but not overly strong molasses flavor.
 I originally made the recipe with maple sugar: good stuff if you can find it.

 - 2 Tbsp. demerara sugar or other flavorful sugar such as muscovado or maple sugar

 - 4 oz or about 1 cup of pecans

-- Put the sugar in a small, shallow pan.
-I used a non-stick pan.
+- Put the maple syrup in medium pan (I used a non-stick pan).

-- Heat over a medium flame, stirring constantly with a wooden spoon to keep the sugar from scorching.
+- Add the nuts, cook over a medium flame for three minutes, stirring constantly with a wooden spoon.